aantron/namespaces/README.md

 end
 ```

-You can now access these modules as `Server.Foo` or `Client.Ui.Reactive`.
-Within
+There is no conflict between `server/foo.ml` and `client/foo.ml`, because there
+is no globally-visible module `Foo` – like there would have been without
+Namespaces.

-a module, you don't have to (indeed, must not) qualify sibling module names:
+Within a module, you don't have to (indeed, must not) qualify sibling module
-from `Server.Foo`, you access `Server.Bar` as just `Bar`.
+names: from `Server.Foo`, you access `Server.Bar` as just `Bar`.
 You can access
 children and nephews, but cannot access parents.

-Note that there is no conflict between `server/foo.ml` and `client/foo.ml`,
-since there is no globally-visible module `Foo`, like there would be without
-Namespaces.

-The usual dependency restrictions on OCaml modules apply: there must not be any
+The usual dependency restrictions between OCaml modules apply: there must not be
-dependency cycles.
-Siblings must depend on each other in some order, and each
+any dependency cycles.
+Siblings, if they depend on each other, must depend on
-parent module depends on all of its child modules.
+each other in some order, and each parent module depends on all of its child
+modules.

 The modules are composed with `-no-alias-deps`, so depending on a directory
 module does not automatically pull in all of its descendants, unless they are